-While this semantic work focused on gestures with a verbal meaning, nominal gestures can be used as well, and we believe that these make it possible to replicate the main properties of punctuated, unpunctuated and continuous repetitions in ASL.

-The clearest cases probably involves pro-speech gestures, with which we start out discussion.
-Let us consider the paradigm in (61), where it might help to produce underdetermined onomatopoeia (an informant tells us that iterations of da might be fairly natural).
-Here and throughout, the gesture for CROSS is based on the version illustrated in the picture, and as in our earlier sign language examples, the horizontal version involves repetition of the sign in row in front of the signer, with the shape ..., while the triangular version involves a vertical triangle with the tip above, with the shape \therefore .
+While these examples involve gestures with a verbal meaning, nominal gestures can be used as well, and make it possible replicate the main properties of punctuated, unpunctuated and continuous repetitions in ASL.
+The clearest case probably involves pro-speech gestures, with which we start our discussion.
+Let us consider the paradigm in (58), where it might help to produce underdetermined onomatopoeia (an informant tells us that iterations of da might be fairly natural).
+Here and throughout, the gesture for CROSS is based on the version illustrated in the picture, and as in our earlier sign language examples, the horizontal version involves repetition of the sign in row in front of the signer, with the shape ..., while the triangular version involves a vertical triangle with the tip above, with the shape \therefore .36